-Accordingly, after making enquiries and considering the risks described above, the Directors have assessed that the cash balance and forecast cash flows provide the Group with adequate headroom for the following 12 months - as a result, the Directors are of the opinion that the Group is able to operate as a going concern for at least the next twelve months from the date of approval of these financial statements.
+As a result, the Directors are of the opinion that the Group is likely to operate as a going concern for at least the next twelve months from the date of approval of these financial statements.

 Nonetheless, these conditions indicate the existence of a material uncertainty which may cast doubt on the Group's ability to continue as a going concern.
 The financial statements do not include the adjustments that would be required if the Group were unable to continue as a going concern.